3 Tips for the Selective School Test and OC Test

 Aim strong and true!

 We strongly believe that the overall aim of education is to teach kids to love to learn!
 While students can feel pressure when studying and preparing for the Selective School and OC tests, it’s also a good opportunity to teach them how to work consistently and efficiently towards a goal, asking them to perform and aim that little bit higher every week, because we know they are capable.
-Self-belief and a positive attitude can be the best friends that they rely on in their school career and beyond.
+With self-belief, a positive attitude and some digital comfort they’ll be able to perform with confidence on the day.

 Does your child need extra help?